conradhalling/jekyll-theme-chirpy/_posts/2025-09-03-cape-cod-2025-day-one.md

 walked down the beach to Coast Guard Road and walked back to the campground on the Head of the Meadow Bike Path Connector for a total of 2.4 miles.

 The trees growing in the woods include pitch pine (_Pinus rigida_), white oak (_Quercus alba_), and black oak (_Quercus velutina_).
-Compared to the beaches in Oregon, I find the beaches on Cape Cod uninteresting, but there is an abundance of soft dry sand.
+Compared to the beaches in Oregon, where I grew up, I find the beaches on Cape Cod uninteresting, but there is an abundance of soft dry sand.
 The moon was rising at 5:55 p.m., and I saw the head of a seal in the ocean.

 ![Pitch pine forest near the Head of the Meadow Beach](pitch-pine-forest-near-head-of-the-meadow-beach.png){:width="800" height="600" }_Pitch Pine forest near the Head of the Meadow Beach_